samumantha/EODIE/docs/Use.rst

 | For testing some datatypes are set to smaller, in general not needed by user
 | **type:** flag

+| ``--maxcloudcover``
+| A value restricting the processing of imagery with too high cloud coverage.
+Currently only working with Sentinel-2 imagery.
+| **type:** integer
+| **default**: 99

+| ``--resampling_method``
+|  If bands are not available directly in the given pixelsize, they need to be resampled.
+Here the resampling method for up- and downsampling can be changed.
+| **Options:** Available resampling methods and a short description can be found here: https://rasterio.readthedocs.io/en/latest/api/rasterio.enums.html#rasterio.enums.Resampling
+| **Example:** ``resampling_method: 'bilinear'`` will use bilinear resampling for all necessary resampling of the rasterdata

 Configuration file
 +++++++++++++++++++